 The breathtaking valley views and surrounding grounds of woodlands and meadows will overwhelm you with a feeling of peace and tranquility disturbed only by the abundance of wildlife and the occasional distant tractor.
 The pool, which is bathed in sunshine from dawn to dusk, is perfectly sited to maximise the views, enabling you to relax and admire the ever changing colours of the Dordogne valley.
-We welcome families and couples alike but sorry, we do not cater for children under 5yrs.
-We do not accept pets.
-Friendly but un-intrusive owners live on site.
+We welcome families and couples alike, however the property is not suitable for children under five years of age.
+Friendly but un-intrusive owners live on site..

 |Size||Sleeps up to 5, 2 bedrooms|

 |Nearest beach||Tamnies ( inland lake / beach ) 7 km|

 |Nearest travel links||Nearest airport: Bergerac 73 km, Nearest railway: Sarlat-la Caneda 10 km|

 |Notes||No pets allowed, No smoking at this property|

 |Luxuries||Log fire, Internet access, DVD player|